https://www.cs.toronto.edu/~graves/icml_2006.pdf

 4.2 Maximum Likelihood Training

-The key point is that, for a labelling l, the product of the forward and backward variables at a given and is the probability of all the paths corresponding to that go through the symbol at time t.
+The key point is that, for a labelling l, the product of the forward and backward variables at a given s and t is the probability of all the paths corresponding to l that go through the symbol s at time t.

 Objective is to maximize the log probabilities of all the correct classifications(z) in the training set.